rrthomas/mmv/README.md

 ### Building from a release tarball

-A C compiler and libgc are required to build from source.
+A C compiler is required to build from source.
 For building from Git, see below.

 To build mmv from an unpacked release tarball `mmv-x.y.tar.gz`, run